-Selecting Other searched.
+Selecting O (Data Source) in the Search menu allows you to select the data source to be searched.
 Selecting Record searches recorded data on primary storage installed in the DVR, and selecting Other searches recorded data on storage used for another DVR then installed in this DVR.